Why are dogs scared of thunder?

 Dog anxiety from noise phobia

 Several things can trigger noise phobias in dogs, from fireworks to vacuum cleaners.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, says that these fears can stem from traumatic events, but for many dog patients, the root of their fear is often unknown.
+Dr. Aliya McCullough, Fetch’s on-staff vet, says that these fears can stem from traumatic events, but for many dog patients, the root of their fear is often unknown.

 Take thunder, for example.
 There are several different reasons thunder can spark anxiety in dogs.